Listen to this guide instead:

 The Government has a long list of ways you can finance and get support for your business.
 Here’s a more digestible overview.
 Just ensure you look into these in more detail before you make a decision.

 Probably the most obvious form of finance for a business.
-And at the risk of teaching granny how to suck eggs, you receive a lump sum of cash from a financer, and then repay them back (with interest) over an agreed time period.
+And at the risk of teaching granny how to suck eggs, you receive a lump sum of cash from a lender, and then repay them (with interest) over an agreed time period.

 The interest rate can be fixed or variable, and similar to business overdrafts, they can be secured or unsecured.